GabrielCalin/PlotKing/README.md

 # PlotKing - AI Story Builder

 PlotKing is an interactive **AI Book Generator** that helps writers generate, validate, refine, and export novels.
-The application takes a short plot description and transforms it into a complete book using local LLM deployments.
+The application takes a short plot description and transforms it into a complete book using local or cloud LLM deployments.